Pelvic Floor Disorders

 Ciesla is a credentialed clinical instructor and mentors other physical therapists and medical students interested in her area of expertise.
 Ciesla lectures to colleagues and the community.
 Her clinical interests are constipation, urinary and fecal incontinence, pelvic pain and sexual dysfunction as they relate to the pelvic floor and pelvis.

-Lindsay Clark Donat, MD, FACOG, is a gynecologist at Lifespan Physician Group, Gynecology and a member of the Pelvic Pain Program team at the Women’s Medicine Collaborative.
+Lindsay Clark Donat, MD, FACOG, is a gynecologist at Lifespan Physician Group, Obstetrics and Gynecology and a member of the Pelvic Pain Program team.
 Dr. Clark Donat received her undergraduate degree from the University of Notre Dame.

 She completed the Brown-Dartmouth medical program and earned her medical degree from The Warren Alpert Medical School of Brown University.
 She completed her residency in obstetrics and gynecology at Women & Infants Hospital.
 She completed a two-year fellowship program in minimally invasive gynecologic surgery at Yale University.